 November 20, 1954: Western singer and television star Gene Autry made his first appearance on the Grand Ole Opry.

 November 21, 1955: Jean Shepard became a member of the Grand Ole Opry.
-Jean, who passed away earlier this year, was an Opry member for over 60 years, the only female to achieve that number.
+Jean, who passed away in 2016, was an Opry member for over 60 years, the only female to achieve that number.
 Not only was November 21 the date that Jean joined the Opry, but it was also her birthday and wedding anniversary.
 It should be noted that after Jean joined the Opry in 1955, she never left.

 November 3, 1956: The great Stonewall Jackson originally joined the cast of the Grand Ole Opry.
-This year will mark his 60th anniversary from when he first joined the show.
-While it will be 60 years since Stonewall originally joined, it should be noted that Stonewall was fired from the Opry in 1964 for failing to make the required number of annual appearances.
+This year will mark his 61st anniversary from when he first joined the show.
+While it is now over 60 years since Stonewall originally joined, it should be noted that Stonewall was fired from the Opry in 1964 for failing to make the required number of annual appearances.
 He rejoined the cast in 1969.
-Given Stonewall's history with the Opry, and its current management, it will be interesting to see if there will be any recognition given to Stonewall, who has not appeared on the Opry for several years.
+Stonewall's last appearance on the Opry was a year ago, when he was recognized upon his 60th anniversary of joining the Opry.
+It will be interesting to see if Stonewall will appear on his anniversary this year or not.

 November 10, 1956: The Wilburn Brothers, Teddy and Doyle, became official members of the Grand Ole Opry.
 Teddy and Doyle, along with other family members, originally came to the Opry in the 1940s, however due to child labor laws, they were sent packing.
 Thankfully, with the help of Roy Acuff, the brothers returned and became one of the most successful brother acts in the history of country music.